silentorb/marloth-story/books/fairytale/part5.md

 anymore.
 With a stomach-dropping *crack,* the remaining floor disintegrated beneath her.
 James heard a cry and turned to watch the princess fly past him.
 He tried to reach out but he was held back by the undead lattice he was now a part of.
-Helplessly they watched as the other hurtled away into the distance, James disappearing far above and Adelle disappearing far below into the darkness that quickly enveloped her.
+Helplessly they each watched as the other hurtled away into the distance, James disappearing far above and Adelle disappearing far below into the darkness that quickly enveloped her.